TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 !!! warning "Make sure you don't check the BR-DISK."

-The reason why WEB-DL 720p is not selected is because you will hardly find any releases that aren't done as 1080p WEB-DL.
+The reason why WEB-DL 720p is not selected is that you will hardly find any releases that aren't done as 1080p WEB-DL.

 {! include-markdown "../../includes/starr/move-quality-to-top.md" !}